-This is Simon Brown's Software Architecture for Developers (Volume 2) ebook, which is available on Leanpub.
-It's a short guide to creating a shared vocabulary and simple software architecture diagrams using the C4 software architecture model.
+This is Simon Brown's Software Architecture for Developers (Volume 2) ebook, which is available to purchase from Leanpub as an ebook in PDF, EPUB and MOBI formats.
+It's a short guide to visualising, documenting and exploring your software architecture.

 Here are some tips for drawing software architecture diagrams, using the C4 model as a starting point.
 They're useful regardless of whether you're using a whiteboard, a general purpose diagramming tool or Structurizr.

 Within your team, agree upon some terminology to think about and describe the static structure of your software system.
 For example, here is a simple hierarchical approach that defines 4 levels of abstraction:

 A software system is made up of one or more containers (web applications, mobile apps, standalone applications, databases, file systems, etc), each of which contains one or more components, which in turn are implemented by one or more classes.